Degree Apprenticeship Undergraduate: BEng (Hons) Civil Engineering Civil Engineer

 • Work-based approach allows you to deliver impact in the workplace as you learn

 This JBM accredited apprenticeship is ideal if you want to pursue a career in civil engineering or build on your existing experience and gain a formal university qualification.
-Successful completion of the course gives you the opportunity to achieve professional Incorporated Engineer (IEng) status through the Institution of Civil Engineers (ICE).
+Successful completion of the apprenticeship gives you the opportunity to independently apply for professional Incorporated Engineer (IEng) status through the Institution of Civil Engineers (ICE).

 Key facts